modo-lv/caves-of-qud-mods/README.md

 Note that this is an individual skill (a "power"), rather than a skill tree -- unlocking it will not automatically make the rest of the [Endurance](https://wiki.cavesofqud.com/wiki/Endurance) tree available.

+## Snake Oiler

+Every completed trade trains [Snake Oiler](https://wiki.cavesofqud.com/wiki/Snake_Oiler)

+Note that this is an individual skill (a "power"), rather than a skill tree -- unlocking it will not automatically make the rest of the [Persuasion](https://wiki.cavesofqud.com/wiki/Persuasion) tree available.

 ## Thrown weapons

 Successfully hitting an enemy in combat trains [Deft Throwing](https://wiki.cavesofqud.com/wiki/Deft_Throwing) skill.